Understanding the latest Singapore income tax reliefs (2025)

 Beyond the tax reliefs that were listed previously, you can also do voluntary CPF and SRS top-ups.
 These tax reliefs encourage Singapore tax residents to save up for retirement.

-We have listed out the pros and cons of topping up your CPF and SRS accounts, and how should you decide between CPF and SRS.
+We have listed out the pros and cons of topping up your CPF and SRS accounts, and how you should decide between CPF and SRS.
 Start today with Endowus, manage and invest your CPF savings and maximise your retirement savings with your SRS account.

 Lastly, after you have identified the different tax reliefs that you are entitled to and summed up all the tax benefits you are getting, you will know the Total Personal Relief that you can get.
-As there is a maximum tax relief of $80,000, if you have $75,000 worth of Total Personal Relief before SRS contributions or CPF top-ups, you are entitled to $5,000 tax relief from your CPF and SRS top-ups.

 Disclaimers